kaicrs/draggan_gradio_colab/README.md

 # draggan_gradio_colab
-Drag your GAN - Google Colab for study
+Drag your GAN - Google Colab for study.
 For more information: https://vcai.mpi-inf.mpg.de/projects/DragGAN/